-Children love to spend time with their friends, and as summer approaches, they may ask if they can go to the same camp their friends will attend.
+Children love to spend time with their friends, and as summer approaches, they may ask if they can go to the same camp as their friends.
 You may ask yourself, “How old should my child be before they go to summer camp?”
 The answers will vary, depending upon the parents and the child, but here are some guidelines.

 Day camps are a chance for your child to enjoy time away from Mom and Dad and spend time with their friends.
-These are generally no more than three to four hours long each day, but it’s a great opportunity for them to begin spreading their wings and gaining some independence.
+These are generally similar hours to a regular school day; it’s a great opportunity for them to begin spreading their wings and gaining some independence.

-Most people agree that day camps are good for children under the age of ten.
+Day camps are great for children under the age of ten.
 A day camp would be an arts camp, sports camp, Vacation Bible School, or something along those lines.
-The parent would drop the children off, they would stay for a few hours, and then be picked up each day.
+The parent would drop the children off or a bus might come get them, they would stay for the day and then be picked up each day.

-Some church camps have several options for campers.
+There are several options for campers.
 They may offer day camp classes for the very young, “under night” camps for those children not quite ready to spend the night, and overnight camp for those children who are ready for the challenge of time away from home.
-For the uninformed, “under night” camp would enable your child to go for day camp, stay until after dinner, and then go home to sleep in their own beds.
+Under night campers stay at camp until after dinner, but go home to sleep in their own beds at night.

 As children get older than ten, they are usually ready to be away from home for more than one night.
 However, you may want to allow them to spend the weekend away from home prior to allowing them to spend an entire week at summer camp, just to see how it goes.
 If they have difficulties being away for more than one or two nights, it would be best to wait until they are more mature before sending them off for a week or more.

 By age twelve, most children are ready to leave home for a week or more.
 Don’t assume, however, that your child wants to go to summer camp.
 Or, if they do, that they want to go to the camp you have chosen.